AnonMiraj/refactinator/README.md

 ## Caveats

-- The tool works well for straightforward math functions.
-If a function has unusual structure (multiple `LLVM_LIBC_FUNCTION` macros, complex preprocessor conditionals, etc.), you might need to manually fix up the output.
 - Always review the generated code before committing.
 The tool does its best, but C++ is C++.
 - The Bazel dependency resolution is heuristic-based - it searches for header paths in the BUILD file to find target names.
 If a target doesn't exist yet, it falls back to a naming convention.
 - Run `clang-format` after the tool (the script does this automatically).
 The tool doesn't try to perfectly format the output.